How Do You Determine Liability in an Auto Accident?

 Are There Instances Where Blame Is Immediately Clear?

 In some car crashes, there can be no denying the responsible party.
-For instance, in rear-end incidents, one of the most common kind, the person who slammed into the back of the other car is usually the one to blame.
+For instance, in rear-end incidents, one of the most common kinds, the person who slams into the back of the other car is usually the one to blame.
 Traffic laws dictate leaving adequate room between cars to come to a complete stop without hitting the vehicle in front of you if the other driver suddenly stops.
 The main reason for the collision was likely the at-fault party not leaving enough following distance.

 It is not unheard of for guilty parties in such scenarios to claim the fault lies with a third party.
 For example, the other driver may say she or he could not help ramming into the back of your vehicle because another driver plowed into the back of her or his vehicle.
 Also, you could bear a measure of culpability if your brake lights were out when the event happened or you had car trouble and stopped in the middle of the road instead of pulling over to the shoulder.